BK-Modding/BK-Modding.github.io/_posts/blog3/2022-05-01-library-of-linear-algebra.md

     \end{align*}
 $$

-Thus, the Symmetric and Skew - Symmetric parts can be obtained from the matrix A itself so $$ \forall A $$, we can construct a Symmetric and Skew - Symmetric part s.t.,
+Thus, the Symmetric and Skew-Symmetric parts can be obtained from the matrix A itself so $$ \forall A $$, we can construct a Symmetric and Skew-Symmetric part s.t.,

 $$
     A = \frac{1}{2}(A + A^T) + \frac{1}{2}(A - A^T)